How do you wash alpaca blanket

 Posted by Chris Mccue on 17/10/2025

 An alpaca blanket is more than a cozy addition to your home – it's an investment in comfort and luxury.
 Known for its warmth, softness, and hypoallergenic properties, an alpaca blanket can last for years when cared for properly.
-Improper washing, however, can cause loss of texture, shape, and color.
-Whether you've just purchased your first alpaca blanket or want to maintain a treasured piece, learning how to wash your alpaca blanket correctly is key to preserving its natural beauty.
+However, improper washing can cause a loss of texture, shape, and color.
+Whether you've just purchased your first throw or want to maintain a treasured heirloom, learning how to wash alpaca blanket items correctly is key to preserving their natural beauty.

 Why alpaca blankets need special care

 Alpaca wool is one of nature's most luxurious fibers, but its delicate structure requires careful handling.
-Compared to sheep wool, alpaca is lighter, softer, and highly durable, yet sensitive to high heat and rough washing.
+Compared to sheep wool, alpaca is lighter, softer, and highly durable, yet sensitive to high heat and agitation.
 The fibers contain microscopic scales that can be damaged if washed aggressively.
-With proper care, your alpaca blanket will retain its softness and warmth for years.

-Always check the care label before washing.
-Most alpaca blankets are gentle enough for hand washing, but some, especially those with blended fibers or intricate designs, may require professional dry cleaning.
-Following the manufacturer's instructions ensures your blanket remains in perfect condition.
+Always check the care label before cleaning.
+Most alpaca blankets are gentle enough for hand washing, but some—especially those with blended fibers or intricate designs—may require professional care.
+Following the manufacturer's alpaca blanket washing instructions ensures your blanket remains in perfect condition.

 Pro Tip: If purchased from a reputable brand, follow their tailored care advice for the best results.

 Hand washing is the safest way to clean your alpaca blanket.
-Machine washing, even on a delicate cycle, can cause the fibers to shrink or lose softness.
+A common question is how to wash alpaca blanket in washing machine models.
+We generally advise against it.
+Machine washing, even on a delicate cycle, provides too much agitation and can cause the fibers to felt (shrink and harden).

-1. Fill a basin with cold water: Use water below 30°C (86°F) to protect the fibers' structure.
+1. Fill a basin with cold water: Use water below 30°C (86°F) to protect the fiber structure.

 2. Choose a mild detergent: Opt for a wool-specific or gentle, eco-friendly liquid soap.

 3. Gently submerge the blanket: Press the blanket lightly to allow the detergent to penetrate.
-Avoid scrubbing or twisting.
+Avoid scrubbing, twisting, or wringing.

-4. Soak for 10-15 minutes: This helps remove dirt and oils without harming the fabric.
-Alpaca naturally resists dirt and odors, so frequent washing isn't necessary.
+4. Soak for 10-15 minutes: This helps remove dirt without harming the fabric.
+Alpaca naturally resists odors, so frequent washing isn't necessary.

-Rinsing requires care to avoid damaging the fibers.
+Rinsing requires care to avoid damaging the fibers or altering the shape.

-• Drain the soapy water and refill the basin with cold water.
+• Drain the soapy water and refill the basin with fresh cold water.

 • Gently press out excess water without twisting.
-Rolling the blanket in a clean towel can help remove moisture and maintain its shape.
+Rolling the blanket in a clean, dry towel is the best method to remove moisture.

 Step 4: How to Dry Your Alpaca Blanket Correctly